PavanRangani/docs/docs/prd/estate-plan/directives.md

 - When user select `None` value in dropdown, then show `-` in browse page.
 - If records is not available then show `-`.
-- When `Authorized Individual` is not available then show `No Authorized Individual` message.
+- When `Authorized Individual` is not available then show `No Authorized Individuals Available` message.